Ethical Elephant Sanctuaries Chiang Mai | Thailand

 Be Part of the Solution

-By visiting one of our ethical elephant sanctuaries you are supporting a kinder form of elephant tourism, where the focus is on observing the elephants doing what comes naturally.
-Elephants are intelligent, social, empathic beings deserving of our respect, care, and admiration.
-Our Saddle Off projects are home to over 30 elephants, now enjoying a healthier, happier, more natural life, thanks to responsible, eco-conscious travelers choosing Asian Elephant Projects.
-Check Availability and Search Projects to find the right adventure for you.
+Visiting our ethical elephant sanctuaries supports a kinder form of elephant tourism where the focus is on observing elephants doing what comes naturally.
+Elephants are intelligent, social, empathetic beings deserving of our respect, care, and support.
+Our Saddle Off Projects provide a caring home to more than 20 elephants, now enjoying a healthier, happier, more natural life, thanks to eco-conscious travelers choosing Asian Elephant Projects.
+Check Availability and Search Projects to find the perfect adventure for you.

 Saddle Off